 The wind turbines are interesting not just in themselves but because they’re owned and run for public benefit by a community trust.
 At their base I met a sometime BBC wildlife cameraman (recognisable as such by his expensive Mountain Equipment apparel) who’d been hired by the trust to make a PR film about them – I can imagine their appearance in this scenic location hasn’t universally been welcomed.
 As we chatted, the sun came out.
 He got some decent light, I got some relief from the chilling wind.

-After the dry, firm hike down from the turbines the trail then treats us to another 800 metres of bog, culminating in what can only be described as a small but perfectly formed swamp, on the far side of which is an alluring path up to a gate, doing an excellent impression of a hiking trail.
-Instinctively, all experienced British trail walkers will head up to this gate, assuming from bitter experience that trail sections always culminate in comedy swamps.
+After the dry, firm hike down from the turbines the trail then treats us to another 800 metres of bog, culminating in a small but perfectly formed swamp.
+On the far side of this hazard is an alluring path up to a gate.
+A path, in fact, that does an excellent impression of a hiking trail.
+Instinctively all experienced British trail walkers will head uphill to this gate, assuming from bitter experience that trail sections always culminate in comedy swamps.

-Strangely, once through the gate they find themselves in what seems to be somebody’s garden.
-Even more oddly, they then find themselves walking with increasing disquiet down what is definitely somebody’s private driveway.
-Don’t go through the swamp and the gate!
+Strangely, once through the gate they’ll find themselves in what seems to be somebody’s garden.
+Even more oddly, they will then find themselves walking with increasing disquiet down what is definitely somebody’s private driveway.
+Don’t go through the swamp and then the gate!
 Bear left down the slope to Ardmore instead.

-Returning to the A 865 one has a choice of supermarkets.
-At the South Uist end, the appealingly independent Lovats has a great range of provisions as well as hot drinks and a Post Office; it was necessary for me to eat quite a large second lunch here although I had to sit on a sheltered rubble heap to do so comfortably as their picnic table was located right in the teeth of the implacable cold wind.
+Returning to the A865 one has a choice of supermarkets.
+At the South Uist end, the appealingly independent Lovats has a great range of provisions as well as hot drinks and a Post Office.
+It was necessary for me to eat quite a large second lunch here, although I had to sit on a sheltered rubble heap to do so comfortably as their picnic table was located right in the teeth of the implacable cold wind.

 Lovats had temporarily sold out of local convenience foods so my lunch consisted entirely of things I could buy at home.
-What I don’t get is how Ginsters can make a chicken and bacon slice in distant Cornwall which then retails for ONE POUND in the Outer Hebrides!
-Perhaps a Celtic pasty mafia distributes them very cheaply via a network of slice-crazed pasty mules?
-Perhaps they’re floated around Wales and up the Minch on giant solar-powered pasty pontoons?
+What I don’t understand is how Ginsters can make a chicken and bacon slice in distant Cornwall which can then retail for ONE POUND in the Outer Hebrides!
+Perhaps a Celtic pasty mafia distributes them very cheaply via a network of slice mules?
+Perhaps they’re floated around Wales and up the Minch on gigantic pasty pontoons?
 My mind boggled as I squatted on my sunny rubble heap, with an extensive view of some compost bags.

 As I ventured onto the causeway the sun came out properly!
-Finally, as I stepped onto Benbecula I acquired my first calendar photos of the legendary but so far elusive Hebridean clear waters and white sands.
+Finally, as I stepped onto Benbecula, I acquired my first calendar photos of the legendary but so far elusive Hebridean clear waters and white sands.

 While walking trails in Scotland and the north of England, I’ve been repeatedly struck by how vital the Co-Op supermarkets are to many small towns away from major conurbations.
 In the Hebrides I also noticed they have an enlightened policy of allowing community shops on smaller islands to stock their branded goods.
 Impressive, and worth supporting.

 I popped into the Puffin Studios craft shop too, making clear I was just being nosey and wasn’t about to fill my backpack with crafts, nice and unusually well-chosen though they were.
-When I explained about the trail and the walk past the windfarm, the lady said well, that was funny, her neighbour at Ardmore had been telling her just the other day that he really can’t understand why people with rucksacks keep coming into his garden and walking down his drive.
+When I explained about the trail and the walk past the windfarm, the lady said well, that was funny.
+Her neighbour at Ardmore had been telling her just the other day that he really can’t understand why people with rucksacks keep coming into his garden and walking down his drive.
 ‘Ah’.

-At Liniclate, Hebridean Wayfarers are faced with three confusing options.
-The LDWA GPX points send you off the road as soon as possible.
-The Cicerone guide sends you off it a little further along.
-Neither are correct, according to an agitated gentleman who came rushing out of his bungalow in what looked like his pyjamas as I stood scratching my head over the non-existence of access to the beach at the correct grid reference.
+At Liniclate I was faced with three confusing options.
+The LDWA GPX points sent me off the road as soon as possible.
+The Cicerone guide sent me off it a little further along.
+Neither were correct, according to an agitated gentleman who came rushing out of his bungalow in what looked like his pyjamas as I stood scratching my head over the non-existence of access to the beach at the correct grid reference.
 ‘It’s further on’, he insisted, bafflingly, ‘further on.
 Everybody stops here, but your trail goes down the far side of the hotel.
 I’m going to write to the Nature Conservancy about it.
 Look – ‘.

 I had a look at the beach, then ventured back inland to the campsite in hope of a bit of shelter from what, despite the sunshine, was still an aggravatingly persistent, strong and cold wind.
-Disappointingly, the site is quite exposed but in the course of a brief conversation it became apparent the proprietors are so nice (and the pub so alluringly close) that it would have been criminal not to stop there.
+Disappointingly, the site was quite exposed but in the course of a brief conversation it became apparent the proprietors are so nice (and the pub so alluringly close) that it would have been criminal not to stop there.

 Day Four, Shell Bay to Carinish (North Uist), about 27 km.

 Crossing the main road, the trail takes you past the waste transfer station and through the landfill site in preparation for the ascent of Ruabhal (124 metres), which is particularly famous for extensive views.
 Or, more likely on this day, for hikers being picked up like pieces of trash and flung into Loch Olabhat, the hoolie of the day having a distinctly south-easterly origin.

 I was a good thing I’d Snickers-stiffened my sinews because conditions at the top were ha-ha-ha hilarious, I could ha-ha-hardly stand up, even with poles.
 Manfully I took record shots of the views, which were extensive but strangely similar in all directions, especially in the matter of cloudiness.
 My phone battery ran out.

 I was subsequently told that in winter pedestrians have been blown off this causeway and drowned, possibly an apocryphal tale but one I’m inclined to believe after my own experience.
 I huddled in the bus shelter on Grimsay to eat another Snickers bar.
 A cyclist coming south didn’t need to use his brakes to stop and chat.
-Well, shout.
-He elected to get off and walk the long causeway for fear of being blown over.
+Well, to shout.
+He elected to get off and walk along the long causeway for fear of being blown over.

 By the time I got to Moorcroft Holidays I was windblown to distraction and all I could think about was finding somewhere to sleep indoors.
-After one look at me, the friendly cleaner led me to the campers’ kitchen and made me a mug of tea, which softened only slightly the heartbreaking news that the bunkhouse was fully booked.
-‘There is,’ she mused, barely audible above the roaring of the wind around the sheet steel roof, ‘a Hobbit House.
+After one look at me, the friendly cleaner led me to the campers’ kitchen and made me a mug of tea.
+This softened only slightly the heartbreaking news that the bunkhouse was fully booked.
+‘There is,’ she mused, barely audible above the roaring of the wind around the steel roof, ‘a Hobbit House.
 But they’re fifty pounds a night.’

 As the rain lashed and battered the kitchen roof so hard I could hardly hear myself think, I ate Babybels and oatcakes and drank more hot tea in celebration of my imminent translocation to the North Uist Shire.
 Quite a lot more hot tea.
-So much tea in fact that I needed to venture out of the campers’ kitchen to the loo and ended up studying the impressively wide range of local information provided in the toilet block.
-As I did so, the rain stopped and the sun came out!
+So much tea in fact that I needed to venture out to the loo, where out of sheer reluctance to step outdoors again I spent quite a time studying the impressively wide range of local information provided.
+When I did poke my head outside again, incredibly, the rain had stopped and the sun was out!

-But I must say I was very happy in my Hobbit House, particularly as I’d been delaying trying a packet of freeze-dried Summit to Eat chocolate mousse I’d kindly been given until an actual catering emergency, not being too sure about the concept of freeze-dried mousse let alone its execution.
-To my astonishment it was, I kid you not, absolutely delicious.
+But I must say I spent a very happy night in my Hobbit House, particularly as I’d been delaying trying my packet of freeze-dried Summit to Eat chocolate mousse until an actual catering emergency.
+I wasn’t too sure about the concept of freeze-dried mousse, let alone its execution.
+To my astonishment it was absolutely delicious.